-Exeter Writers has a long and active history: originally founded in June 1950 as The Exeter & District Writers' Circle, we've become what must be one of the longest continually running writing groups in the country.
+Exeter Writers has a long and active history: originally founded in June 1950 as The Exeter & District Writers' Circle, we've become what must be one of the longest continually-running writing groups in the country.
 We are keen to foster good writing outside of our group: our annual Short Story Competition is open to professional and amateur writers; and we are proud to sponsor the Exeter Novel Prize (run by Creative Writing Matters).

 While the format of the group has changed over the years, its aim has always been to stimulate and develop members' writing.
 Some of us earn a living by writing, and some aspire to become recognised writers.
 This mix of accomplishments means everyone has something to contribute.
 We all share a love of writing, a desire to learn, and a willingness to support each other.

 If you'd like to read some of our members' written work, our group anthologies are available from this site.
 Many of us can also be found in your local bookshop or newsagent's; bookmark our webpage to keep abreast of publications.